BitNixLLC/WinSysTrayAPI/README.md

 # WinSysTrayAPI
-Very basic SysTray API written in PHP
+Very basic SysTray API written in PHP.

+If you choose to use this script, please ensure the token is unique.